Ozempic Face — Lose the Weight, Keep the Face

 The Complete Protocol for Ozempic®, Mounjaro® & Wegovy® Users

-Millions of women on Ozempic®, Wegovy®, and Mounjaro® celebrate the numbers on the scale — and then panic at what they see in the mirror.
-Hollow temples, flat cheekbones, sagging jawlines: the side effect nobody warned them about.
+Millions of women celebrate the numbers on the scale, then panic at the mirror.
+Hollow temples, flat cheekbones, sagging jawlines — the side effect nobody warned them about.
+This is the complete, evidence-based protocol: eight pillars of facial preservation, 40+ scientific studies cited, no fillers required.

 No fillers required.
 No surgery promised.
 No miracles sold.